ImpRIF: Stronger Implicit Reasoning Leads to Better Complex Instruction Following¶

 Ablation Study¶

-| Configuration | ImpRIF-Test CSR | Notes |
+| Configuration | ImpRIF-Test CSR | Description |

 |---|---|---|

-| ImpRIF-8B_SFT+RL | 78.33 | Full method |
+| ImpRIF-8B_SFT+RL | 78.33 | Full Method |

-| ImpRIF-8B_SFT | 68.63 | SFT only |
+| ImpRIF-8B_SFT | 68.63 | SFT Only |

-| ImpRIF-8B_RL | 66.33 | RL only |
+| ImpRIF-8B_RL | 66.33 | RL Only |

-| Qwen3-8B (base) | 55.64 | No training |
+| Qwen3-8B (Base) | 55.64 | No Training |

 Key Findings¶

-- ImpRIF-32B_SFT+RL surpasses Qwen3-235B-A22B and Qwen2.5-72B on multiple benchmarks, achieving performance comparable to much larger models with only 32B parameters.
+- ImpRIF-32B_SFT+RL surpasses Qwen3-235B-A22B and Qwen2.5-72B on multiple benchmarks, achieving performance comparable to larger models with only 32B parameters.

-- The 4B model also achieves significant gains (ImpRIF-Test ISR: 17.70→49.11, +31.4), demonstrating the method's effectiveness at smaller scales.
+- The 4B model also sees significant gains (ImpRIF-Test ISR: 17.70→49.11, +31.4), proving effectiveness for small models.

 Highlights & Insights¶